sladkoff/kysely-access-control/README.md

 Use the full table name without aliases in subqueries to ensure proper permission enforcement.

+**Note**: If you need to use table aliases in a subquery and want to bypass access control, you can use `bypassAccessControl()` to skip the checks, but this should be done with caution as it may introduce security risks.

 # Features

 ## Table/Column Statement Type + Context Controls